Current Interpreter Testing Opportunities

 -

-🛠️ Need Assistance?
-If you experience any issues during registration or wish to share feedback, please contact the Court Interpreters Program at: 📧 courtinterpreters@jud.ca.gov
+🛠️ Need Assistance or Want to Share Feedback?
+Whether you experience issues during exam administration—such as technology malfunctions, proctor errors, or noise disturbances—or wish to share positive feedback about your experience, please contact the Court Interpreters Program at: 📧 courtinterpreters@jud.ca.gov

 American Sign Language (ASL):